Minneapolis/St. Paul: A Train Lover’s Destination

 Carson Park, Eau Claire, WI

 This pint-sized train travels in a half-mile circle along Half Moon Lake during between Memorial Day and Lab or Day.
-Coaches are pulled by coal fired, steam locomotive.
+Coaches are pulled by coal fired, steam-powered locomotive.
 Open Sundays and holidays noon-5pm.
 Adults $3.00; Kids 3-12 $2.00; 2 and under FREE.

 Conductor taking kids tickets on miniature train at Carson Park in Eau Claire WI